Nikhil-deloitte-51/Pizza-Delivery-API/README.md

 # Description

-A simple FastAPI application for managing pizaa delivery using MySQL
+A simple FastAPI application for managing Pizza delivery using MySQL

 # Requirements
 - Python 3.10